All Engineers Follow a Code of Ethics

 Codes of ethics are guiding principles established to set a standard of conduct in society.
 They help them maintain honesty and integrity in the society by enforcing morality and humanity.
 All professionals in their capacity have their standard code of ethics that helps them maintain that standard of conduct.

-Just like any other profession, engineers need guidelines and standards help them conduct themselves ethically in the performance of their jobs.
-This article explains what a code of ethics is and why they are an invaluable part of the engineering profession.
+Just like any other profession, engineers need guidelines and standards to help them conduct themselves ethically in the performance of their jobs.

-NSPE LogoA code of ethics for engineers is a set of guiding principles that establish standards of behavior and moral guidelines for engineers in their line of duty.
-Every state engineering board requires professional engineers to follow their code of ethics to protect the public and ensure engineers perform their services in an ethical and honest manner.
+The engineering code of ethics is a set of guiding principles that establish standards of behavior and moral guidelines for professional engineers in their line of duty.
+Every state engineering board requires ethical engineers to follow their code to protect the public and ensure engineers perform their services in an ethical and honest manner.
 All national engineering societies, such as NSPE, IEEE, ASCE, ASME, AAES, ABET, and AICTE, have their own code of ethics that members are obligated to follow.

-One way we can think about an ethical code for engineers, which differs from other professions, is that it serves as a commitment to society and the engineering profession.
-Engineers are obligated to work in an ethical manner and uphold professional standards at all times.
+One way to think about an ethical code for engineers, which differs from other professions, is that it serves as a commitment to society and the engineering profession.
+Engineers are obligated to work ethically and uphold professional standards at all times.

-The primary purpose of codes of ethics in engineering professions is to protect the public and uphold professional standards.
+The primary purpose of a professional code of ethics for engineers is to protect the public and uphold professional standards.
 The NSPE (National Society of Professional Engineers) has created a document called “Ethics” which outlines conduct expected from any person taking up the profession of engineering.

 There are several reasons why engineers follow a code of ethics.
 Some of these reasons include; maintaining safety, integrity and honesty, upholding proper decision making in issues of dilemma and maintaining discretion in their jobs.